radio1988/c-count/README.md

 # Usage
+## Labeling
-- copy ccount.py and the code into the working dir
+- copy ccount.py and labeling.ipynb into the working dir, alone with a xxx.npy.gz file containing the detected blobs
 - source activate py35
+- jupyter-notebook
+- open labeling.ipynb and work from there

+## Usage Notes
 - start jupyter-notebook and work from there (blob_detection, filter_merge, labeling)
 - work from termial (classification)

+# Workflow
 1. blob_detection
 2. filter_merge
 3. labeling